If you want nearby clients and prospects to find you, optimize your website and social media profiles to make it easy for them.

 - Your address.
 Use the exact same address everywhere, right down to the abbreviation for your street name.
 Use the USPS.com zip code lookup function.
 When you input your address, it will show you the standardized version, as well as other ways that address might appear (i.e., with a suite number you might have forgotten).

 - Your phone number.
 Be sure you always use the area code so search engines can determine your location.
 Also, if you’re really going to focus on local SEO, you may want to use your local phone number instead of your 1-800 number in your online profiles.

 - On your website.
 Be sure your contact information isn’t hidden in an image.
 While that image is visible to site visitors, search engines can’t read it.
 Be sure your standardized contact info is on every page of your site, ideally in a header or footer.

-Google My Business is a dashboard that helps you keep track of your Google-based local SEO.
+Your Google Business Profile (formerly Google My Business) is a dashboard that helps you keep track of your Google-based local SEO.
 It houses your local search listing, which means you no longer need to worry about having a Google Places listing.
-Your Google My Business dashboard also connects your Google+ page, Google Analytics, and Google Adwords.
+Your Google Business Profile dashboard also connects your Google Analytics and Google Adwords.

-Having a Google My Business listing is what creates the helpful highlighted information about you on the right-hand side of Google's search results, called the Knowledge Graph.
+Having a Google Business Profile listing is what creates the helpful highlighted information about you on the right-hand side of Google's search results, called the Knowledge Graph.
 This adds authority to your business.
-According to LocalU.org, it can take up to 12 weeks for this to display once you claim your business listing.
+According to SearchEngineJournal.com, Google's Knowledge Graph algorithm updates about every 2-3 weeks, so if you're adding new information to it, be patient.
 As an example, here’s what our Knowledge Graph looks like:

 Once you’re verified, you can add and edit information about your business.
 Technically, you can add and edit this information before you’re verified, but it won’t show up on Google until you do: